SamVerschueren/aws-image-create-service/README.md

-# selfie-wall-create-service
+# aws-image-create-service

-> Microservice that allows user to post a new selfie.
+> AWS Lambda microservice that stores the metadata of an uploaded image in the database.

 ## Author